sthorn/deep-learning-explorations/README.md

 # Deep Learning Explorations

-A collection of Jupyter Notebooks and other stuff exploring deep learning and related topics.
+A couple of Jupyter Notebooks exploring deep learning and related topics.